aaronsb/obsbot-controls-qt-linux/README.md

 - If another app is using the camera, you'll see a warning with the process name
 - Close the blocking application and try again
 - Preview automatically disabled when window is hidden/minimized
+- Use the **Filter** controls above the preview to apply GPU shaders (None, Grayscale, Sepia, Invert, Warm, Cool) and tune their intensity.
+Changes appear instantly in the preview and in the virtual camera stream.

 ### Virtual Camera
 - Official packages configure and enable the `v4l2loopback` virtual device automatically (defaults to `/dev/video42` with the label “OBSBOT Virtual Camera”).